jdmnk/pixel-space/README.md

 <br/>

-_A tiny generative toy that draws retro pixel-art planets, stars and stranger things._
+_A little generative toy that draws retro pixel-art planets, stars, and the occasional stranger thing._
-_Every world is deterministic — the same seven characters always paint the same sky._
+_Worlds are deterministic, so the same seven characters always give you back the same sky._

 </div>